-The DSL is a member of the senior leadership team
+The DSL is a member of the senior leadership team.

 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-Staff are able to discuss matters of concern with the DSL directly during school hours.
-The Broxbourne School's DSL is Mr Luke Sweetland.
-Alternatively, he can be contacted using the school number 01992 411060, or email admin@broxbourne.herts.sch.uk - When the DSL is absent, please contact school's Deputy DSL(s) Ms Paula Humphreys, Headteacher; Mr Keith Parris, Deputy Headteacher; Mrs Frances Herd, SENCO; Mrs Louise Reynard, Director of Sixth Form, Miss Abi Naugher, Assistant Headteacher, Mrs Joanne Clark, Inclusion Manager.
-These members of staff can be contacted using the school number 01992 411060, or email admin@broxbourne.herts.sch.uk - If the school's DSL and deputies are not available or cannot be reached, staff should email their concern to the DSL directly or using the email, admin@broxbourne.herts.sch.uk
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary Head@lea-pri.herts.sch.uk - When the DSL is absent, please contact school's Deputy DSL(s) Roz Cross, deputy@lea-pri.herts.sch.uk and Sally Davey, senco@lea-pri.herts.sch.uk - If the school's DSL and deputies are not available or cannot be reached, Children's Services includes SOOHS (Out of Hours Service-Children's Services) 0300 123 4043.
+If you are concerned that a child is at risk of immediate harm call 999.